 Lubricate Your RV Toilet Seal To Keep It Working

-Regardless of how you clean your RV toilet or which cleaner you use, it’s good practice to regularly lubricate your toilet seal to help keep it functioning properly.
-A broken or degraded seal can cause all sorts of problems, from bad smells to water leaks.
-Remember, that small amount of water in the bottom of the bowl is the primary barrier that prevents black tank odors from entering your RV’s living space through the toilet.
+Regardless of how you clean your RV toilet or which cleaner you use, it’s good practice to regularly lubricate your toilet seal to help keep it functioning correctly.
+A broken or degraded seal can cause a range of problems, from unpleasant odors to water leaks.
+Remember that small amount of water at the bottom of the bowl is the primary barrier that prevents black tank odors from entering your RV’s living space through the toilet.

-It’s worth getting a bottle of lubricant specifically designed for this, like Thetford RV Toilet Seal Lube.
-It penetrates the toilet seal, ensuring it doesn’t dry out and crack, while also lubricating it to ensure the blade valve operates smoothly.
+It’s worth getting a bottle of lubricant specifically designed for this purpose, such as Thetford RV Toilet Seal Lube .
+It penetrates the toilet seal (ensuring it doesn’t dry out and crack) while also lubricating it to ensure the blade valve operates smoothly.
 This can significantly extend the life of your toilet seal and keep your rig’s waste system running correctly.

 We hope these tips on cleaning your RV toilet will be helpful as you maintain your home on wheels while protecting components and enhancing the longevity of your RV’s plumbing and waste system.